The online submission platform is now available for submissions.

 Please follow the link: http://kce.smartsimple.ie

 Once you have created the account, you can find information to start your submission under the “funding opportunities” tab.
-You might find it useful to have the guidance notes and your completed submission form to hand.
-You can then copy and paste from the completed submission form straight into the appropriate fields in the tool.
+You might find it useful to have your completed application form to hand.
+You can then copy and paste from the completed application form straight into the appropriate fields in the tool.